jennydaman/mindmatter/README.md

 #### Acknowledgements

-Thanks to Sally Zhao (Blair class of 2019) for the "brain in pot" logo.
+Thanks to Sally Zhao for the "brain in pot" logo.